wilsonlmh/fiveLoadSub/readme.md

 able to:

-  - use space key to feed text(subtitles), similar to some other subtitling software in market
+  - use space key to feed text(subtitles), do subtitling in 1:1 time.

   - drag n drop(video file)